-Do you drive a minivan?
+Do you drive an Atlas, Golf Or Jetta?
 There are a lot of nooks, crannies, compartments, and spaces that get jammed up with whatever kids can stow.

-Jeeps have a nice cargo area, so of course, a lot of us just use that to toss and forget but that eats up that precious cargo space.
+All of these have nice cargo areas, so of course, a lot of us just use that to toss and forget but that eats up that precious cargo space.

 When you pick the kids up at school, backpacks often just get tossed into the cargo space.
 Can you easily use your cargo space/trunk area?
 If not you need to dismantle and redo.

 Cargo Area & Trunk Care

 Open your eyes and have a trash bag in one hand, a recycle bin on the ground, a laundry basket waiting for dirty layers and this should have you covered.